 About Adin

 With an emphasis in technique and music theory, Adin specializes in teaching piano, acoustic guitar, and electric bass to students of all ages and skill levels.
-Whether a student is starting their musical journey and learning how to read music, a adult is learning a new guitar chord while developing their ear, a teenager is learning advanced classical piano, or a child is composing and learning to make up their own song--his greatest joys as a teacher are (1) when students accomplish something they didn't think they could, and (2) when they use their skills to encourage other people.
+Whether a student is starting their musical journey and learning how to read music, a adult is learning a new guitar chord while developing their ear, a teenager is learning advanced classical piano, or a child is composing and learning to make up their own song--he can help his students become the musicians they would like to become.

 His second piano teacher taught him to push through even when learning wasn't as fun as it had been when he had started.
 It turns out becoming good at fun things requires effort.
 Students learn different things from different teachers.

 His fourth piano teacher helped him receive a Bachelor's Degree in Music from the University of Iowa.
-Studying under Dr. Réne Lecuona, Adin learned to "become his own piano teacher" through continual learning and growth as a musician.
-She taught Adin that growing as a musician takes time and effort, for talent cannot replace hard work.
+Adin learned to "become his own piano teacher" through continual learning and growth as a musician.
+Studying under Dr. Réne Lecuona, Adin learned how that growing as a musician takes time and effort, for talent cannot replace hard work.
 It took him a few years to realize this after some reflection.

 Ten years into being a pianist, Adin had developed tendonitis in each of his arms and had to re-learn how to play piano again.
 Dr. Lecuona taught him that it IS actually possible to play the piano (and guitar too, for that matter) without frequent shooting arm pain.
 Who knew?
 Nowadays he makes sure to catch "unseen" habits and teach proper technique to his pianists and acoustic and bass guitarists as often as he can.

-His point here is that there were some pretty great teachers, parents, and friends behind all his musical growth and success.
-He hopes he can be great "passing chord" in his student's journey, just like the teachers he had.
+His point here is that there are always awesome teachers, parents, and friends behind every musician's growth and success.
+He hopes he can be a great "passing chord" in each of his student's journeys!

-When not teaching, you’ll likely find me spending time with my growing family, working on musical stuff for our church, making a spreadsheet for fun, jamming with someone or practicing something, or making new friends.
+When not teaching, you’ll likely find him spending time with his family, hanging out with the church, spending time with friends, making a spreadsheet for fun, or actually enjoying office paperwork.